Tricholand

 • Stabilization: Their deep roots anchor the soil, preventing erosion caused by wind and water.

-• Soil enrichment: The organic matter from their remnants accelerates humus formation and favors soil microbiota.
+• Soil enrichment: The organic matter from their remains accelerates humus formation and favors soil microbiota.

-• Refuge and food for fauna: Numerous animals, such as pollinating insects, small mammals, and birds, depend on Trichocereus cacti for food and shelter.
+• Shelter and food for fauna: Numerous animals, such as pollinating insects, small mammals, and birds, depend on Trichocereus cacti for feeding and shelter.

-• Cross-pollination: The vibrant flowers promote the activity of bees and nocturnal moths.
+• Cross-pollination: The showy flowers promote the activity of bees and nocturnal moths.

 3. Role in Plant Communities